Intermittency and lower dimensional dissipation in incompressible fluids: Introduction

 \end{theorem} The previous theorem shows that, under the assumptions of $L_{x,t}^2$ compactness (which is mild from the point of view of the observations in \cite{CG12} but in general is not rigorously justified), all the intermittent Besov norms $L^p_t(B^{\theta_p+\eps}_{p,\infty})$ must blowup in the inviscid limit, if the limiting dissipation is nontrivial and lower dimensional.
 Let us remark that in this context, nontrivial dissipation is usually stated as

 which indeed might be seen as a precise mathematical formulation of the $0-$th law of turbulence.

 Leaving out for a moment whether or not this is plausible for real turbulent flows, when $\gamma=d-1$ Theorem \ref{t:rough_visc} implies that no global fractional regularity measured in the $L_x^\infty$ scale can be retained in the infinite Reynolds number limit if the dissipation is nontrivial and concentrated on a codimension$-1$ set.
-That is, more precisely, $\theta_p=\sfrac{1}{p}\rightarrow 0$ as $p\rightarrow \infty$.
-See for instance \cite[Section D]{ISY20} for the most updated simulations, which indicate this saturation phenomenon of $\zeta_p$ to a finite value.
+That is, more precisely, $\theta_p=\sfrac{1}{p}\rightarrow 0$ as $p\rightarrow \infty$, which is equivalent to $\zeta_p=1$ for all $p$.
+We refer to \cite{ISY20} for the most updated numerical simulations predicting actual values of $\zeta_p$, for $p\lesssim 12$, with plausible saturation $\zeta_p\rightarrow const.$ for $p\rightarrow\infty$.
+Codimension$-1$ singularities also appear in shocks--types singularities for various compressible models.
+Much of the authors work contained in this paper carry over to this setting, with suitable additional assumptions, and it would show the authors' conclusions are sharp for a certain class of solutions.
+We emphasise that truly concave and bounded upper bounds on $\zeta_p$, i.e. without imposing $\zeta_p=1$ for all $p$, can be deduced by our analysis given in Theorem \ref{t:main}.
+This is again related to codimension$-1$ singularities, but with a possibly weaker notion of dimensionality (see Definition \ref{d:Eul_Min_dim}).
+Details are given in Remark \ref{r:concave_ub}.

-In Theorem \ref{t:lagr_vanish_visc} we will give the rigorous counterpart of the previous result, which relies on the Lagrangian notion of lower--dimensionality.
+In Theorem \ref{t:lagr_vanish_visc} we will give the rigorous counterpart of the previous result, which relies on the Lagrangian notion of dimension.